eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/016-concepts/200-profiling_concept.md

 #### Note:

-Your PHP server must be running the Zend Debugger in order for profiling capabilities to function.
-Xdebug is not supported yet.
+Your PHP server must be running the Zend Debugger or Xdebug in order for profiling capabilities to function.

 <!--note-end-->

 #### Profiling with Browser Toolbars

+##### Zend Debugger

 You can also start profile session for a web application by using different browser toolbars like [Z-Ray](http://www.zend.com/en/products/server/z-ray) or [Zend Debugger Toolbar](https://addons.mozilla.org/en-US/firefox/addon/zend-debugger-toolbar/).

+#### Xdebug

+If you turn on [xdebug.profiler_enable_trigger](https://xdebug.org/docs/all_settings#profiler_enable_trigger) you will able to run via COOKIE/GET/POST parameter "XDEBUG_PROFILE=1".
+Cookie can be created via browser toolbar, for example [The easiest Xdebug](https://addons.mozilla.org/en-US/firefox/addon/the-easiest-xdebug/) or [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).

 See [Profiling with Browser Toolbars](../024-tasks/216-profiling/024-profiling_with_browser_toolbars.md)  for more information.